dojo/docs/dojox/data/FileStore.rst

     name: "foo*.txt"
   }

 would return all files that have the name foo at the start of the name and end with the extension .txt.

 Please note that the store is a hierarchical store and if you wish to query the entire file system (not just the root of it), for a file name, you must set the standard dojo.data.api.Read queryOption 'deep' to the value true.
-A complete example of querying the entire filesystem scanned by the FileStore is below:
+A complete code example of querying the entire filesystem scanned by the FileStore is below:

 .. code-block :: javascript